8 hours of sleep.

 On average I would tuck myself in sometime between 11 pm and 12 pm.
 Which is not too dissimilar to the rest of the world.
-Check out the results from this poll:
+Check out the results from a poll I found:

 - 66 per cent of Americans go to sleep at midnight.